 By the way, both providers have a 30-day money-back guarantee.
 Just keep in mind that 3rd party services and domains are non-refundable and there might be extra terms.

 The bottom line is that Bluehost is cheaper than SiteGround.
 So, if you need something affordable, Bluehost is your guy.
-SiteGround includes more premium features in its plans, which is why I think the higher prices are justified.
+SiteGround includes more premium features in its plans, which is why we think the higher prices are justified.
 Still, judging by prices alone, Bluehost is the winner here.

 Hosting management: ease of use

-I’d also like to add that both SiteGround and Bluehost made all the right choices regarding the user interface.
+We’d also like to add that both SiteGround and Bluehost made all the right choices regarding the user interface.
 They are intuitive so that even a beginner can find everything with ease.

 Account management dashboard